siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-10-28-fusionpbx-a-comprehensive-guide-to-this-open-source-telephony-solution.md

 #### 5. **Security and Access Control**

 * FusionPBX allows for role-based access control to limit permissions based on user roles.
-Navigate to **System &gt; Access Controls** to set up user permissions.
+Navigate to **System > Access Controls** to set up user permissions.

 Common Use Cases for FusionPBX